crt26/pqc-evaluation-tools/README.md

 The results from the automated tests can be transformed into workable CSV files using the `parse_results.py` script located in the `scripts/parsing-scripts` directory.
 Options are provided to parse the liboqs results, the OQS-Provider results, or both.

-The script requires the test parameters used during the benchmarking, including the number of runs and number of machines tested, if multiple machine results have been stored within the `test-data/up-results` directory.
+The script requires the test parameters used during the benchmarking, including the number of runs and number of machines tested, (if multiple machine results have been copied to the `test-data/up-results` directory).
 Please make sure all up-results are present in this directory that you wish to be parsed before executing the `parse_results.py` script.

 ### Parsing Script Usage